forem/forem/docs/deployment.md

 ## Overview

 DEV relies on GitHub and Travis to deploy continuously to Heroku.
-If a Pull Request is merged without the "ci skip" in its title, it will be automatically deployed to production once the build steps complete succesfully.
-The process currently takes about 20 minutes to complete and will need a few addtional minutes before the change goes live.
+If a Pull Request is merged without the "ci skip" in its title, it will be automatically deployed to production once the build steps complete successfully.
+The process currently takes about 20 minutes to complete and will need a few additional minutes before the change goes live.

 ## Travis steps